Hard Truths Only Worth Sharing After Completing the G318 Sichuan-Tibet Highway: Avoiding Every Hidden Trap

 - Portable pulse oximeter (cheap, check morning and evening)

-- ID card + driver's license + border permit
+- ID card + driver's license + border permit (required for Ngari and some passes)

 - Cash (many county gas stations and restaurants only accept cash)